Courses

 The French philosopher, historian, and social critic, Michel Foucault (1926-1984) has had a massive influence across a range of disciplines.
 Indeed, in 2019, Google Scholar ranked Foucault as the number one most highly cited scholar in the Humanities and Social Sciences.
 While many of his contemporaries have faded in importance, Foucault's writings on power, madness, the history of sexuality, and the structures of domination and governmentality have become central to the theoretical canon of a range of academic disciplines.
 To be a scholar in the humanities today is often to be in Foucault's shadow.
 But despite the many references to his work, Foucault is frequently misunderstood and subsequent scholars often attribute to him positions he would have repudiated.
 Now almost forty years after his death, his work is also long overdue for a reappraisal as we come to understand Foucault better as a person and especially as the final, and posthumous, volume of his History of Sexuality, Confessions of the Flesh, has only just appeared and been translated into English.
 In this course we will mainly read Foucault supplemented with occasional contextual readings.
 Although we will touch on his earlier writings, this seminar will emphasize his middle-to-late period (beginning with The Archaeology of Knowledge) and including selections from his later monographs, lectures, interviews, and short writings.
 It will culminate in the unfinished intellectual and political project that occupied Foucault in his last days.
 We will think with and often against Foucault, focusing primarily on questions of power, knowledge, truth, and addressing his later emancipatory gesture toward "technologies of the self."
 We will also appraise the methodologies that Foucault described as "archaeology" and "genealogy."
 We will historicize Foucault in his life and cultural context and ask how much of his arguments still apply today.
 What blind-spots did he have?
 Which of his ideas are worth consolidating and which need repudiating?
 How might we go beyond Foucault? [ more ]

 Civil rights activist, educator, and investigative journalist Ida B. Wells said that "the way to right wrongs is to shine the light of truth upon them."
-In this research-based tutorial, students will bring the vanguard of quantitative approaches to bear on issues of social justice.
-Each tutorial group will carry out a substantial project in an area such as criminal justice, education equity, environmental justice, health care equity, economic justice, or inclusion in arts/media.
-All students should expect to invest substantial effort in reading social justice literature and in acquiring new skills in data science. [ more ]
+In this inclusive, collaborative, research-based course, students will bring statistical, computational, and/or mathematical approaches to bear on issues of social justice.
+Guided closely by the instructor, students will work in groups to carry out original research in an area such as criminal justice, education equity, environmental justice, health care equity, economic justice, or inclusion in arts/media.
+Prior research experience is not required; one goal of this course is to build skills for advanced research. [ more ]

 STS 364 SEM Mental Health and Illness: Philosophical Considerations